Agilatech/lynxari-mysql-application/README.md

 3. **table** : The name of the table in which to store the values.
 4. **insertDelay** : The amount of time in milliseconds which will pass waiting for other values to arrive.
 The purpose of this is to aggregate an insert statement with multiple values into one.
 It is usually preferable to insert three values in three different columns in a single INSERT rather than perform three separate inserts.
 5. **storeType** : One of 'insert' or 'update'. 'insert' creates a new row for every storage, where update replaces the last row.
+6. **uniqueId** : Allows inserts and updates to be specified by one or more identifiers.
+The motivation for this parameter is to allow a single db table to be used for multiple different data feeds. uniqueId __must__ be an object, with the keys being identical to table columns, and the values the unique identifier.
+For INSERT statements, the unique identifiers are added to the column name and value lists.
+For UPDATE statements, each unique key and value are added as a WHERE statement.
+At this time, if more than one key:value pairs are specified, then the WHERE clause ANDs them all together.
+An OR operator may be added in the future.
-5. **values** : An array of values to store.
+6. **values** : An array of values to store.
 These values are the names of the monitored values or value streams on the device.
-6. **columns** : An array of files in which to store the values.
+7. **columns** : An array of files in which to store the values.
 This array should correspond to the values array, in that it should contain the same number of elements, and the indicies for values aligns with those of the files (i.e. the 2nd value element will be sotred in the 2nd file element).

 There is no limit to the number of device objects which may appear in the **devices** array.